Reinforced Latent Reasoning for LLM-based Recommendation: Experiments

 \subsection{Main Results (RQ1)}

-Table~\ref{tab:main-results} presents the overall performance comparison between our method and the baselines, including both traditional (Caser, GRU4Rec, SASRec) and LLM-based (AlphaRec, BIGRec, D$^3$) approaches.
-From the results, we draw the following conclusions:
+Table~\ref{tab:main} presents the overall performance comparison between our method and the baselines, including both traditional (Caser, GRU4Rec, SASRec) and LLM-based (w/o tuning: Base, COT; w/ tuning: AlphaRec, BIGRec, D$^3$) approaches.
+From the results, we draw the following findings:

-\begin{itemize}[leftmargin=*] \item The best version of our method (LatentR$^3$ applied to D$^3$) demonstrates superior performance compared to all existing approaches across all metrics on all three datasets, consistently validating the effectiveness of our proposed methodology.
+\begin{itemize}[left=0pt, itemsep=0pt] \item The best version of our method (LatentR$^3$ applied to D$^3$) demonstrates superior performance compared to all existing approaches across all metrics on all three datasets, consistently validating the effectiveness of our proposed methodology.

-\item Focusing on the comparison among LLM-based methods, those that use LLMs as recommenders (BIGRec and D$^3$) outperform the method that leverages LLMs to enhance traditional models (AlphaRec) on the Toys and CDs datasets, but underperform on the Games dataset.
-After applying our LatentR$^3$, the performance of both BIGRec and D$^3$ improves significantly, with BIGRec achieving a relative improvement (RI) of 21.8\% and D$^3$ achieving an RI of 10.4\%.
-Furthermore, in most cases, these enhanced models surpass AlphaRec.
-These results demonstrate that 1) incorporating latent reasoning substantially improves the performance of the LLM-based methods that leverage LLMs as the recommender; 2) our latent reasoning method can be applied to different existing LLM-based methods.
+\item Focusing on the comparison among the LLM-based methods with recommendation-specific tuning, those that use LLMs as recommenders (BIGRec and D$^3$) outperform the method that leverages LLMs to enhance traditional models (AlphaRec) on the Toys, CDs, and Instruments, but underperform on Games.
+After applying our LatentR$^3$, the performance of both BIGRec and D$^3$ improves significantly, with BIGRec achieving a relative improvement (RI) of 17.0\% and D$^3$ achieving an RI of 8.4\%.
+Furthermore, the enhanced models surpass AlphaRec.
+These results show that 1) incorporating latent reasoning substantially improves the performance of the LLM-based methods; 2) our latent reasoning method can be applied to different existing LLM-based methods.

-\item The best-performing LLM-based baselines generally outperform the strongest traditional baselines, consistent with findings in prior work.
-This advantage is largely attributed to the superior capabilities of LLMs, such as their ability to model rich world knowledge.